 Do I have to pay sales tax on my purchase?

-As a retailer based in Texas, we are NOT required to charge sales tax to Texas residents nor to out of state residents.
+.
 Always be sure to speak with your tax adviser for specific taxation advice in your jurisdiction